 For months, we’ve been taking action to live our values - making phone calls, attending town halls, and marching with the people we love.
 We’ve beaten back many of these attacks.

-Now Governor Cuomo has the opportunity to show what being there for our families really looks like with a budget for New York State that invests $315 million in building strong families and communities by expanding access to quality, affordable home care.
-We’re calling for him to start by clearing all waiting lists for critical senior services. as he prepares his Executive budget.
+Now Governor Cuomo has the opportunity to show what being there for our families really looks like with a budget for New York State that invests in building strong families and communities by expanding access to quality, affordable home care.
+We’re calling for him to start by clearing all waiting lists for critical senior services.
 This investment will mean people can stop making difficult choices about care and be there for their loved ones, no matter what.
 Your messages and photos will stand out as a physical reminder of who he represents.

 Caregiving is an issue that touches nearly 100 million Americans, from family caregivers and care recipients to nurses and doctors and home care workers.
 But the Caring Majority is more than that.

 The Caring Majority is families who see mom and dad getting older and are starting to wonder what that means.
 It’s employers who know that caregiving supports can help retain workers -- and let them stay focused while at work.
 It’s parents caught between managing care for children and grandparents.
 It’s elders struggling to cope with the realities of getting quality care.
 It’s anyone who believes we can do better for our families.
 The Caring Majority is all of us.

 Our struggle to ensure our elders can live with dignity and that our families can get the care we need is rooted in historic struggles for freedom, struggles that challenge our nation to live up to its ideals and promises.
 The 2016 election reinvigorated longstanding strains of racism, sexism, and xenophobia in our society, harming our families and threatening future generations.